patlee12/user-management/README.md

 ## Create .env file in root directory (Required!)

-Template for environment file please generate all your own passwords (replace generic passwords like "adminpassword") by following the instructions in the comments.
+Template for environment file, please generate all your own passwords and secrets below (replace generic passwords like "adminpassword") by following the instructions in the comments.
 Please copy the following and add it to a .env file:

 ```bash
 # Make your own passwords!!
 Use open SSL to generate your own secret.